Boundary choices and one-loop complex gravitational path integral: Functional determinants via Gel'fand Yaglom method

-We note that whenever $\bar{q}(0)=0$, $\det\mathcal{D}_{per}$ becomes infinite (not well defined).
+where, $(-1)_{l+1}$ is Pochhammer symbol.
+We also note that whenever $\bar{q}(0)=0$, $\det\mathcal{D}_{per}$ becomes infinite (not well defined).
 This is expected since the Strum-Liouville operator has a well-defined regular eigenvalue problem only for $P(t)>0$ for all $t\in [0,1]$.
 However, in this case, $P(0)$ becomes zero.